Python-Test-Engineer/iwswordpress/README.md

 These are video courses that cover work through official documents to help other developers, learn in public and show prosepective employers not just what I know but how I learn and how I communicate technical matters to others.

 - :heavy_check_mark: HIGHLY-FUNCTIONAL-WEBCOMPONENTS: A video course based on the workshop I gave at NDC Oslo June 2020 - https://www.youtube.com/watch?v=QC-JTqQTv2k&list=PLsszRSbzjyvkQwzrJobroRl7z7MfSlePa
-- REACT-REDUX-SAGAS: A walkthroufh of the official documentation - in progress...
-- REACT-REDUX-RxJS: Using RxJS and Redux-Overvables (epics) - in progress...

 ### Enterprise Project - MicroService Applications